Keyvan Shovir: Career

-Shovir was among the first artists that established the Iranian graffiti movement that emerged in Tehran in 2002.
+Shovir was among the first artists who established the Iranian graffiti movement that emerged in Tehran in 2002.
 He uses Persian alphabet and Islamic art motifs in his work, exploring Iranian poets like Hafez and Rumi.
 His stencils are inspired by Persian miniature art.

 He was friends with the members of the band The Yellow Dogs in Iran, two of whom were killed in a shooting in Brooklyn in 2013.

 Shovir was featured in the film documentary, Mutiny of Colours (2016) as one of Iran's formative street artists.

 Murals

 He has done several street and public art projects in San Francisco.
 In 2015, in Clarion Alley, Shovir put up a mural with artist Shaghayegh Cyrous, "In Memory Of", was made in the memory of three female Iranian literary figures - Forough Farrokhzad, Simin Behbahani, and Simin Daneshvar.
 In 2020, Shovir painted "In Memory of George Floyd 1974–2020" in Clarion Alley in San Francisco.

-In 2022, Shovir painted a mural located at 19449 Ventura Blvd. in Tarzana, California; which depicts Mahsa Amini without a headscarf along with protestor, Nika Shakarami.
+In 2022, Shovir painted a mural located at 19449 Ventura Blvd. in Tarzana, California, which depicts Mahsa Amini without a headscarf along with a protestor, Nika Shakarami.